 - When the air conditioner is on, listen for any unusual noises from the dashboard or under the hood.
 Rattling can signify a broken mechanism or a foreign object in the vents. *Just like at home, make sure your little ones know not to stick anything inside the vents of your car. and be careful with vent clip air fresheners*

 If you’re still experiencing a loss of air flow or hot air, it’s time to bring your car to the experts.
 The first culprit we’ll check is the cabin air filter; it is designed to remove harmful particles from entering the passenger compartment and filters the air inside the car.
 The cabin air filter needs to be changed every 12,000 as it can clog quickly with road dust, soot, gaseous odors, pollutants and other contaminants that would otherwise enter the ventilation system.
 A clogged cabin filter will affect the airflow of the air conditioner, but not the temperature itself.
-If you’re air is not blowing cold at all, it’s time to come see us.
+If your air is not blowing cold at all, it’s time to see us.

 Osceola garage is also offering their Spring Maintenance Package.
-Give us a call today or just click on the “Schedule An appointment” button below and get your car ready for spring driving fun!
+Give us a call today or just click on the “Schedule An Appointment” button below and get your car ready for spring driving fun!